-A song being carried in the oral tradition from the 16th to the 20th century is not impossible – it has happened, for example, with Go from my window and Greensleeves – and the similarity between the 16th century Westron wynde verse and the penultimate 20th century Pretty Cock verse is striking.
+A song being carried from the 16th to the 20th century through a combination of oral and written communication or tradition is not impossible – it has happened, for example, with Go from my window and Greensleeves – and the similarity between the 16th century Westron wynde verse and the penultimate 20th century Pretty Cock verse is striking.
 It is all too tempting to think that Pretty Cock is a descendent of the complete original song, but we need to be cautious, as there are two other possible explanations.

 The second alternative explanation for the resemblance between Westron wynde and the penultimate verse of The Pretty Cock is the most prosaic and the most credible.
 The Pretty Cock was collected in 1905 and, for several decades before, versions of the 16th century Westron wynde text had been available in print.
 It may just be that a singer read Westron wynde, liked the sentiment, and added his or her own version of the words into the existing version of The Pretty Cock, which was then passed on to other singers of the song.
 This is the most obvious and most likely explanation, which also accounts for the verse’s absence from The Lover’s Ghost (The Grey Cock).
 The transmission of Westron wynde in oral tradition from the 16th to the 20th century can be dismissed, since evidence for this is entirely lacking.